2 EMTs critical after suffering medical condition while responding to crash on BQE

-WOODSIDE, Queens (WABC) -- Two EMTs were taken to the hospital in critical condition after suffering medical conditions while responding to a crash on the Brooklyn Queens Expressway.
+WOODSIDE, Queens (WABC) -- Two EMTs were taken to the hospital in critical condition after both suffering a medical conditions while responding to a crash on the Brooklyn Queens Expressway.

 An FDNY ambulance was involved in a minor crash on the BQE with a private car just after 1 p.m. on Thursday.